What is merino wool felt?

 Chrome tanned leather upkeep

 Chrome tanned leathers can be easily spot treated with a clean damp cloth.
-For stubborn blemishes, we suggest contacting a handbag cleaning service in your area.
+For stubborn blemishes and abrasions, we suggest a trusted shoe repair and leather repair or contacting a handbag cleaning service in your area..

 Suede is produced from chrome tanned hides that have been split to reveal the soft, napped surface underneath.
 Hides are then finished and drum dyed into a wide variety of bright, saturated colors.

 A suede brush, lint roller or soft cloth can be used to refresh the nap of the suede.
 Use a damp cloth to treat small spots.
-For stubborn blemishes, we suggest contacting a handbag cleaning service in your area.
+For stubborn blemishes and abrasions, we suggest a trusted shoe repair and leather repair or contacting a handbag cleaning service in your area.